 Below are a few tips for how to improve your mood and energy, but if you feel unable to cope with these on your own, it's important that you consult your GP and/or seek help from a psychologist or a psychotherapist.

-Things you can do to alleviate SAD on your own:
+What can you do to alleviate SAD on your own